ga4gh/va-spec/schema/defs/annotation/Document.rst

 **Computational Definition**

-A set of instructions that specify how to achieve some objective (e.g. experimental protocols,  curation guidelines, rule sets, etc.)
+a representation of a physical or digital document

 **Information Model**

-Some Method attributes are inherited from :ref:`Entity`.
+Some Document attributes are inherited from :ref:`Entity`.

 .. list-table::
    :class: clean-wrap